South and Southeast Asia Regional Innovation Hub

 - Identify and fund at least 40 total WE4F innovators across the region;

-- Support innovators in reaching a minimum of 1 smallholder farmers and other end users, including 250,000 women;
+- Support innovators in reaching a minimum of 1 million smallholder farmers and other end users, including 250,000 women;

 - Help farmers increase food production while increasing water and energy efficiencies;

 - Increase investment to innovators by at least $20 million; and

 - Enhance the enabling environment for WE4F innovations through advocacy and capacity building activities.

 We aim to support the scaling up private sector innovations through the use of grants.
 To do this, we will issue regular, competitive calls for innovations that are open to companies that operate in at least two components of the WE4F nexus and work in any of the 16 countries.
 Those who onboard as a WE4F innovator receive a grant, technical assistance, investment facilitation and enabling environment support.
 We will also support select innovators from the Asia EDGE Ag-Energy Prize and predecessor programs Securing Water for Food and Powering Agriculture: An Energy Grand Challenge.

 We will identify WE4F innovators’ technical assistance needs and mobilize resources to provide relevant support.
 This includes assistance to improve business performance to increase investment potential, advise on product quality, market fit and regulatory compliance, incorporate environmental and social governance principles, and comply with grant agreement terms.